 A warning is always given with this penalty.
 When this penalty is applied, the player loses his or her current match and is dropped from the tournament.
 Players will still receive whatever prizes they have earned before the disqualification.
 In certain situations, a disqualification without prize is appropriate.
 A disqualification without prize is defined as a disqualification with the player receiving no prizes and receiving no additional awards (such as pro points, event invitations, and so on).
 Disqualification without prize is recommended for severe unsporting conduct and cheating.
-Disqualifications must be communicated to the head judge and the tournament official responsible for the permanent tracking of the warning.
+The head judge must issue the disqualification, inform the tournament official responsible for the permanent tracking of the warning, and report the disqualification to the DCI (email: dgreports[at]wizards.com).